pavelsolis/Git-GitHub-Primer/README.md

 ```bash
 $ git remote show origin
 ```
-The URL starts with git@github<area>.com for SSH and with https<area>://github.com for HTTPS.
+The exact format of the URL depends on the protocol you are using, it starts with https<area>://github.com for HTTPS and with git@github<area>.com for SSH.

 ## Create (Remote and Local) Repositories